 This may be combined with removing the fallopian tubes (salpingo-oophorectomy).
 It is often done as part of a complete or total hysterectomy.

 Copyright © Nucleus Medical Media, Inc.

-The laparoscope is a thin tool with a tiny camera on the end.
-It will be inserted through a small cut near the navel.
+A small incision will be made near the naval.
+A tiny tool with a tiny camera on the end will be inserted.
 This will let the surgeon see the pelvic organs on a video monitor.
-Other small cuts will be made.
-Special tools will be inserted through these cuts.
+Other small incisions will be made.
+Special tools will be inserted through them.
 The tools will be used to cut and tie off the blood vessels and fallopian tubes.
 The ovaries will be detached.
 They will then be removed through a small incision at the top of the vagina.
 The ovaries may also be cut into smaller sections and removed through the tiny cuts in the abdominal wall.
 The cuts will be closed with stitches.
-This will leave small scars.
+Bandages will be placed over the area.

 You will be moved to a recovery area.
 The removed organs will be sent to a lab for examination.

 1 to 4 hours

 Pain is common in the first few days.
 Medicine and home care help.